Bivariate $P$-polynomial association schemes: Examples of bivariate -polynomial association schemes

 \begin{rem} For $L< d$, relations $R_{ij}$ given by \eqref{R:as} still define an association scheme with adjacency matrices verifying \eqref{asr1}-\eqref{asr2} and with a spectrum given by \eqref{spAtt}.
 However the domain becomes

 This domain is not $(1,0)$-compatible.
 Therefore in this case, it is not any more a bivariate $P$-polynomial association scheme.
-There still exists a family of polynomials $v_{ij}$ for which $A_{ij} = v_{ij}(A_{10}, A_{01})$, but their recurrence relations and those of the adjacency matrices lose their correspondence. \end{rem}
+There still exists a family of polynomials $v_{ij}$ for which $A_{ij} = v_{ij}(A_{10}, A_{01})$, but their recurrence relations and those of the adjacency matrices lose their correspondence.
+A similar situation arises for association schemes based on isotropic spaces with $d > N/2$. \end{rem}